maqjav/rarescanner-import-lists/README.md

 * [Here](https://legacy.curseforge.com/wow/addons/rarescanner/pages/custom-npcs) you can find the instructions to import lists of custom NPCs in the addon RareScanner.

 Available lists:
-* **Alliance Enemy Elites**: Contains outdoor elite NPCs for WoW Classic that will attack alliance players.
+* **Alliance Enemy Elites.txt**: Contains outdoor elite NPCs for WoW Classic that will attack alliance players.
-* **Horde Enemy Elites**: Contains outdoor elite NPCs for WoW Classic that will attack horde players.
+* **Horde Enemy Elites.txt**: Contains outdoor elite NPCs for WoW Classic that will attack horde players.

 Important:
 * Right now the game takes a while to paste long lists into the addon, so don't worry if the game freezes when you paste the list.
 Wait until it responds (I'm looking for a solution but in the meantime this is what we got).